kamiljano/nordcloud-homework/README.md

 To test the project execute simple `npm test`.
 This will trigger all unit and integration tests as well as generate a test report at `./testReport.html` that you can publish from github actions.
+Moreover a test coverage report is generated at `./coverage`.
+That's another useful thing to export from your build job.

 # Usage